-- Loose Leaf Books of Accounts (with permit to use)
+- Loose Leaf Books of Accounts (with a permit to use)

 Loose-leaf Books of Accounts is a record of transactions by encoding the details on the computer and generating templated copies by printing this out using the loose-leaf approved formats to be bound as the bookkeeping record of the taxpayer.

-- Computerized Books of Accounts (with permit to use)
+- Computerized Books of Accounts (with a permit to use)